syncthing/syncthing/protocol/PROTOCOL.md

 The transmitted length of string and opaque data is the length of actual data, excluding any added padding.
 The encoding of opaque<> and string<>
-are identical, the distinction being solely in interpretation.
+are identical, the distinction being solely one of interpretation.
 Opaque data should not be interpreted but can be compared bytewise to other opaque data.
-All strings use the UTF-8 encoding.
+All strings MUST use the Unicode UTF-8 encoding, normalization form C.

 ### Index (Type = 1)

 The Index message defines the contents of the senders repository.
-An Index message is sent by each peer immediately upon connection.
-A peer with no data to advertise (the repository is empty, or it is set to only import data) is allowed but not required to send an empty Index message (a file list of zero length).
-If the repository contents change from non-empty to empty, an empty Index message must be sent.
+An Index message MUST be sent by each node immediately upon connection.
+A node with no data to advertise MUST send an empty Index message (a file list of zero length).
+If the repository contents change from non-empty to empty, an empty Index message MUST be sent.
 There is no response to the Index message.

 #### Graphical Representation